United States occupation of Haiti: Executions and killings

-Under American occupation, extrajudicial executions were committed against Haitians.
-During the second Caco war of 1918–1919, many Caco prisoners were summarily executed by Marines and the gendarmerie on orders from their superiors.
+During the Second Caco War, many Caco prisoners were summarily executed by Marines and the Gendarmerie on orders from their superiors.
 On June 4, 1916, Marines executed Caco General Mizrael Codio and ten others captured in Fonds-Verrettes.
-In Hinche in January 1919, Captain Ernest Lavoie of the gendarmerie, a former United States Marine, allegedly ordered the killing of nineteen Caco rebels according to American officers, though no charges were placed due to no physical evidence being presented.
-During the investigation of two marines accused of illegally executing Haitians, the attorney of the soldiers minimized their actions, saying that such killings were common, prompting larger investigations into the matter.
+In Hinche in January 1919, Captain Ernest Lavoie of the Gendarmerie, a former United States Marine, allegedly ordered the killing of 19 Caco rebels according to American officers, though no charges were placed because no physical evidence was presented.
+During the investigation of two Marines accused of illegally executing Haitians, the attorney of the Marines minimized their actions, saying that such killings were common, prompting larger investigations into the matter.

-One controversial event occurred when in an attempt to discourage rebel support from the Haitian population, the US troops took a photograph of Charlemagne Péralte's body tied to a door following his assassination in 1919, and distributed it in the country.
+One controversial event occurred when in an attempt to discourage rebel support from the Haitian population, the US troops took a photograph of Charlemagne Péralte's body tied to a door following his assassination in 1919 and distributed it in the country.
 However, it had the opposite effect, with the image's resemblance to a crucifixion making it an icon of the resistance and establishing Péralte as a martyr.